ihr-it-projekt/DayZModsInfo/DayZCasinoV2/Readme.md

 8. start server first time.
 9. wait for boot finished
 10. stop server
-11. go to configured server profile folder, there are now a new folder named "DayZCasinoV2".
+11. go to configured server profile folder, there is now a new folder named "DayZCasinoV2".
 This folder contains 2 json files "dayZCasinoConfigV2.json" and "dayZCasinoJackpot.json"

-**Attention: please don't use that config here in readme.
-It is only for explanation and the server can not load this config file.
-The server creates at first start a new config file.**
+**Attention: please don't use the config here in the readme.
+It is only for explanation and the server cannot load this config file.
+The server creates a new config file at the first start.**

 ## Config files